-Dr. Min-Jeong Kim is broadly trained biologist, and he has considerable experience with the practice of microarray and next-generation sequencing (NGS) analysis using human, plant, animal and microbial materials for academic or commercial settings.
-He received his Ph.D. from Seoul National University in Korea and worked at GreenGene Biotech., where he managed high throughput automatic instruments for genome and transcriptome analysis.
-From 2010, he joined the Dr. Gang lab at Institute of Biological Chemistry in Washington State University, and had been working on plant tissue-specific gene expression.
-After that, he worked at Ohio University for a while as the director of genomics facility then, moved back to Korea to work at Eone-Diagnomics Genome Center as the R&D director.
-There, he provided non-invasive prenatal test (NIPT) and BRCA1/2 test, and he designed a germline cancer panel for 29 genes and developed blood collection tube for cell-free DNA extraction.
-He also worked on developing a liquid biopsy method to detect somatic DNA variants in the blood of the cancer patients.
-In 2017, he came back to US to join Diagnomics, and he has been working on developing clinical assay pipelines for the SNP microarray- and NGS-based platforms.
+Dr. Min-Jeong Kim is a broadly trained biologist who has vast experience with microarrays and next-generation sequencing (NGS) methodology and analysis using human, plant, animal and microbial sources.
+He has worked in academic or commercial settings.
+He received his Ph.D. from Seoul National University in Korea and worked at GreenGene Biotech., where he managed instruments for high-throughput automation, apllied for genome and transcriptome analysis.
+In 2010, he joined the Dr. Gang lab at the Institute of Biological Chemistry, Washington State University, where he has been working on plant tissue-specific gene expression studies.
+He continued his scientific work at the Ohio University as the appointed director for the genomics facility before he moved back to Korea to work as R&D director at the EONE-Diagnomics Genome Center (EDGC) .
+There, he co-developed and validated an innovative non-invasive prenatal test (NIPT) as well as BRCA1/2 clinical testing.
+He also designed a germline cancer panel for 29 genes and developed a blood collection tube for cell-free DNA extraction.
+Additionally, he worked on developing a liquid biopsy method to detect somatic DNA variants in the blood of the cancer patients.
+In 2017, he came back to the US to join Diagnomics, where he has been working on developing a clinical assay pipeline for SNP microarray and NGS-based platforms.